-Where can I get independent help and advice in my area to make a complaint?
+Where can I get help and advice when making a complaint?

 Staff working in the Patient Advice and Liaison Service (PALS) will be happy to provide advice and support in relation to making a complaint.
 However, you may prefer independent advice and support.